How to Shoot Waterfall

 Waterfalls are best visited after a couple of days of heavy rainfall (the more, the merrier!) as this increases their size dramatically.
 This makes them the perfect targets for a cloudy day.

-The soft light of overhead cloud also offers textural bliss on intimacies such as moss and rocks, which you’re likely to find nearby.
+The soft light of the overhead cloud also offers textural bliss on intimacies such as moss and rocks, which you’re likely to find nearby.
 In some cases, the setting of the waterfall is more important than the falls.

 Conveniently, waterfalls are often located in areas with tree-cover, allowing you to keep that nasty white sky out of frame too.